Moe-hacker/ruri/README.md

 If you think something does not work as expected, please [Open a new isssue](https://github.com/Moe-hacker/ruri/issues)
 # About:
-&emsp;ruri is pronounced as  `luli`, or you can call it `瑠璃` in Chinese or Japanese as well.
+&emsp;ruri is pronounced as  `luli`, or you can call it `瑠璃/琉璃` in Chinese or Japanese as well.
 &emsp;ruri is acronym to Lightweight, User-friendly Linux-container Implementation.
 It's designed to provide better security for Linux containers on devices that do not support docker.
 - Simple:
 The basic usage is very very simple, you can use it just like the command `chroot`.